Menu

 Being vaccinated also reduces the chance of Long COVID, which is when people experience ongoing symptoms after COVID-19 infection.
 These symptoms may include fatigue, ‘brain fog’, and other effects on thinking and memory, which can also be experienced by survivors of stroke.
 Long COVID also increases the risk of stroke.

-Two doses of vaccine are given initially, followed by boosters for ongoing protection, especially against new variants of the virus.
-People who are immunocompromised may need to have three doses initially.
+One dose of vaccine is given initially, followed by boosters for ongoing protection, especially against new variants of the virus.
+People who are immunocompromised may need to have two doses initially.

 Which vaccines are available in Australia?

-Four vaccines are currently available: the Pfizer vaccine (also known as Comirnaty), the AstraZeneca vaccine (also known as Vaxzevria), the Moderna vaccine (also known as Spikevax), and the Novavax vaccine (also known as Nuvaxovid).
+Two vaccines are currently available: the Pfizer vaccine (also known as Comirnaty), and the Moderna vaccine (also known as Spikevax).
+The AstraZeneca vaccine (also known as Vaxzevria) and the Novavax vaccine (also known as Nuvaxovid) are no longer available.

 The TGA is actively monitoring COVID-19 vaccine development both in Australia and around the world, and is also part of a network of international regulators that meet regularly to discuss the development of COVID-19 vaccines.